doars/doars/packages/doars/README.md

 - `{object} storeContextInitial = {}` The initial data of the data store context.
 - `{boolean} indicatorDirectiveEvaluate = true` If set to false the indicator directive's value is read as a string literal instead of an expression to process.
 - `{boolean} referenceDirectiveEvaluate = true` If set to false the reference directive's value is read as a string literal instead of an expression to process.
+- `{boolean} selectFromElementDirectiveEvaluate = true` If set to false the select from element directive's value is read as a string literal instead of an expression to process.
 - `{boolean} targetDirectiveEvaluate = true` If set to false the target directive's value is read as a string literal instead of an expression to process.
 - `{string} childrenContextName = '$children'` The name of the children context.
 - `{string} componentContextName = '$component'` The name of the component context.